Z-yq/TensorflowASR/README.md

 ## What's New?

 New:

+- correct train and test of the RNN-T Structure.

+        Because of it's decoding way,it should not support batch decode.
+        And more suitable for one2one streaming mode.

+- Remove the wrong way in RNN-T decoding function.

+Last:
 -  Add Mel Layer `support training`
 -  All Structure add mel layer`It's more like end-to-end,now you can feed wav to model`
    - am_data.yml